-It's a wonderful fact that there are lots of different web browsers available today - and that's great!
+It's a wonderful fact that there are lots of different web browsers available today.
 The availabilty of different browsers means that users always have a good selection of web browsers to choose from to suit their own needs.
 Different web browsers tend to specialise on different aspects of being online.

 And a bit of healthy competition between the browser manufacturers means that they don't get lazy and everyone keeps innovating and pushing towards new developments.

 Different web browsers have very different browser versions though - some browsers such as Safari tend to get a new "major" version once or twice a year (often coinciding with the latest releases of macOS and iOS), yet browsers such as Chrome and Firefox might increase their "major" version every month or two.

-There's no right or wrong way of doing it - those browsers are always getting updated by their manufactorers, it's just that they use different approaches to changing their version numbers.
+There's no right or wrong way of doing it - those browsers are always getting updated by their manufacturers, it's just that they use different approaches to changing their version numbers.

-Here we have a series of pages which will tell you the latest version number/s for the most popular web browsers.
+Here we have a series of pages which will tell you the latest version number/s for the most popular web browsers, plugins and operating systems.

 The version numbers of these pages will update automatically each time a new software version is released.
 You can check back regularly to see when new versions are released.

 If you ever need to check if your web browser is up to date, our homepage will always tell you your web browser is up to date or not, and if it's not we have a series of guides to help you update your web browser.

 Need web browser version numbers via an API?